buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 ## 0.02362 0.19090 0.25370 0.25560 0.31580 0.71050
 ```

+Additionally, two new category series were created:

-Bucket wine quality score into three new categories: 1:Poor (5 score or less), 2:Good (6 score), 3:Great (7 score or greater).
+* 'quality.rating': Categorizes wine quality score into three new categories: 1:Poor (5 score or less), 2:Good (6 score), 3:Great (7 score or greater).
+* 'alcohol.rating': Categorizes wine alcohol content into three new categories: 1:Light (9% or less), 2:Mild (between 10% and 12%), 3:Strong (12% or greater).

+The below Shows a summary of the created quality.rating variable:

 ```r
 summary(data_wine$quality.rating)